tum-gis/sensor-nodes/FeatherM0LoRa in TFA Housing/README.md

 ![Wiring with DHT-22 Sensor](feather_wiring_hero.png)

-Grove-Barometer Sensor connections:
+#### Grove-Barometer Sensor connections:
 - Feather SCL to Barometer Sensor pin 1 (yellow)
 - Feather SDA to Barometer Sensor pin 2 (white)
 - Feather 3V to Barometer Sensor pin 3 (red)
 - Feather GND to Barometer Sensor pin 4 (black)

-Apart from this, Feather pin 6 should be wired with Feather pin io1.
+Apart from this, Feather pin 6 should be permanently wired with Feather pin io1.

 To ensure the durable connections, smaller jumper wires were used on the breadboard instead of longer connecting cables.
 Sensors and cables were also supported with an insulating duct tape.
 Final hardware setup looked as following: